Blackoutxo/Personal-website/README.md

 ## Background Body grid
 ### The background body grid was made with the help of ***background-image*** which made use of linear gradient which can easily be seen in the initially written codes of ___style.css___ in the **body {}**

+## Github api
+### Github api is used to fetch and display the data of my profile in the about me section when the big ol' github button is clicked which lies on the bottom right side.

 ### Original readme featured "This is a website made by me for me, looked kinda cute might delete later."